docker/docs/content/faq/security/general.md

 Currently this isn't possible.

-With [Registry Access Management](../../security/for-admins/registry-access-management.md) (RAM), administrators can ensure that their developers using Docker Desktop only access allowed registries that are allowed.
+With [Registry Access Management](../../security/for-admins/registry-access-management.md) (RAM), administrators can ensure that their developers using Docker Desktop only access allowed registries.
 This is done through the Registry Access Management dashboard on Docker Hub.